Running any business, or organisation exposes you to risks. You cannot do anything about it either. It’s just the way it is!

 So, as you can see, risk management isn’t just about compliance it’s about practical things too.
 We need to understand and manage the risks that these elements throw at us as business owners.

-For the compliance related topics there are great references in the ISO standards, in fact the ISO27000 series deal solely with Risk Management topics.
+For the compliance related topics there are great references in the ISO standards, in fact the ISO27000 series deal solely with Information Security Management topics.
+Cyber security is all part of your Risk Management.

 I understand what is important when looking in from the outside.
 Some of these things appear on your website, some on your quotations and invoices, yet more on your terms and conditions, or contractual terms and there’s some hidden in your policies and processes too.